Giants vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will send Zack Wheeler (3-2) to the mound for his ninth start this season.
+- The Phillies will send Taijuan Walker (3-2) to the mound for his ninth start this season.

-- He has earned a quality start four times in eight starts this season.

-- Wheeler will look to finish five or more innings for the eighth start in a row.

 |Opponent